 - Working to develop an effective two-way SMS messaging platform to reach the CHWs we support with COVID-related information, with the potential to be scaled nationally in the future.

-- Assisting in government efforts to deploy physical information, education, communication (IEC) materials (e.g., posters) in CHWs’ communities, and helping to train CHWs in IEC strategies, reaching 15,700 CHWs in Kenya and 7,700 in Uganda by the end of April.
+- Assisting in government efforts to deploy physical information, education, communication (IEC) materials (e.g., posters) in CHWs’ communities, and helping to train CHWs in IEC strategies.

 - Where needed, supporting governments at the national and sub-national levels to integrate COVID data into their existing health databases.